 Georgia defines “wrongful” deaths as deaths caused by another party’s reckless, negligent, or intentional acts.
 The law defines “negligence” in traffic collisions as a breach of the “duty of care” to drive with the reasonable care and caution that drivers owe to others on the road.

-Georgia provides for two different types of claims subsequent to a wrongful death.
+Georgia provides for two different types of claims subsequent to wrongful death.
 A wrongful death victim’s estate may seek to recover death-related losses such as final medical expenses, burial and funeral costs, and compensation for a victim’s pain and suffering before death.

 WHAT CAN SURVIVORS EXPECT IN A WRONGFUL DEATH CASE?